-- ▲ The UK must comply with the international agreements on the protection of endangered species (CITES).
-Along with all other EU Member States, the UK should be compelled to take measures to halt the large-scale smuggling of wildlife, receive assistance with the inspection of smuggling routes on their borders, and educate citizens not to buy endangered animals or products made from wild animals. - Additional control at borders is essential.
-Penalties for offenders should increase and international cooperation and integration of data on wildlife crime should be enhanced. - ▲ The UK must support the protection of wild animals within their countries of origin, and local authorities should be supported in combating illegal trade. - ▲ The UK must play its role in improving CITES agreements.
-It must urge Europe to take action on banning the commercial hunting of polar bears, opposing the relaxation of trade restrictions on ivory and take a stand against exemptions for trade and transport of game trophies.
+- ▲ The UK must comply with the international agreements on the protection of endangered species (CITES / Convention on International Trade in Endangered Species).
+Measures must be taken to halt the large-scale smuggling of wildlife, receive assistance with the inspection of smuggling routes on their borders, and educate citizens not to buy endangered animals or products made from wild animals. - ▲ The Government must introduce a total ban on all ivory sales in the UK with no exemptions. - Additional control at borders is essential.
+Penalties for offenders should increase and international cooperation and integration of data on wildlife crime should be enhanced. - ▲ The UK must support the protection of wild animals within their countries of origin, and local authorities should be supported in combating illegal trade.

+▲ The UK must play its role in improving CITES agreements.
+It must urge action on banning the commercial hunting of polar bears in Canada, opposing any relaxation of trade restrictions on ivory elsewhere and must take a stand against exemptions for trade and transport of game trophies.